codingforpleasure/customized-workspace/Ubuntu/useful-resources/pytorch.md

 giving you a **directed acyclic graph** whose **leaves are the input tensors** and **roots are the output tensors**.
 By tracing this graph from roots to leaves, you can automatically compute the gradients using the chain rule (back-propagation).

+* When the forward pass completed, the **graph is evaluated in the backwards pass to compute the gradients**.

 ```python
 import torch